Raid on Saint-Paul: Withdrawal

 On 23 September, Rowley and Keating planned another landing under cover of the guns of the Nereide to drive off the French reinforcements.
 On landing, however, it was discovered that the French force had disappeared.
-Lacking support for a counterattack from the local landowners, who favoured a return to the monarchy, Des Bruslys was unwilling to order an assault which he deemed would have inevitably led to an unnecessary bloodbath.
+Lacking support for a counterattack from the local landowners, who were mostly royalists hostile to the current regime in France, des Bruslys was unwilling to order an assault which he deemed would have inevitably led to an unnecessary bloodbath.
 Instead, he ordered his forces to abandon Saint-Paul and retire to Saint-Denis during the night.
 Without support from his commanding officer, Captain St-Michel, commandant of Saint-Paul, agreed to surrender the town entirely, withdrawing his remaining forces under a flag of truce.
 The agreed truce lasted five days, during which the British force loaded their ships with French government provisions, equipment, military and naval stores and those cargoes from captured British ships that had not been burnt by Willoughby.
-The French made no effort to prevent this, Des Bruslys having committed suicide some days before, torn between his refusal to surrender the island to the British and his reluctance to order a bloody battle for what he regarded to be an "open island".
+The French made no effort to prevent this, des Bruslys having committed suicide some days before, torn between his refusal to surrender the island to the British and his reluctance to order a bloody battle for what he regarded to be an "open island".

-Rowley also seized the East Indiamen Streatham and Europe and restored their previous captains and crews, who had been released as part of the truce.
+Rowley also captured the East Indiamen Streatham and Europe and restored their previous captains and crews, who had been released as part of the truce.
 A number of smaller merchant ships were captured and all were refitted for the journey to Britain, to be convoyed there by the newly captured Caroline.
-This 40-gun frigate, only three years old and very large and powerfully built, was given to Corbett in recognition of his services in the operation and renamed HMS Bourbonaise, reflecting the British name for Île Bonaparte, Île Bourbon.
-Willoughby was promoted to post captain and immediately took command of Corbett's former ship Nereide.
+This 40-gun frigate, only three years old and very large and powerfully built, was given to Corbet in recognition of his services in the operation and renamed HMS Bourbonaise, reflecting the British name for Isle Bonaparte, "Isle Bourbon".
+Willoughby was promoted to post captain and immediately took command of Corbet's former ship Nereide.
 Late on 28 September, Rowley led his force to sea from Saint-Paul having burnt or seized all government shipping, stores and buildings in the town and surrounding areas.